-As part of our goal of becoming Carbon Neutral by 2045, we also managed the emissions we generate in our Way of Working.
+As part of our goal of achieving Net Zero Carbon by 2045, we also managed the emissions we generate in our Way of Working.
 The ENGIE Group has a transversal method for all operations in the world so that there is a baseline from which action plans can be devised to reduce and mitigate impacts.